bokunimowakaru/udp/README.md

 #### IP Address Setting Error

-Plase check the DHCP server function on the router is enabled.
+Please check the DHCP server function is enabled on your router.

 #### AP Isolation Function